A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Introduction

-Statistical tests are classically used to identify significant influence of the group structure on a (PK) parameter.
-The group affiliation is included as a categorical covariate and its influence is studied with maximum likelihood tests \citep{samson2007saem}.
-Note that the likelihood of NLMEM being intractable, stochastic versions of the EM algorithm, among other methods, can be used to estimate the parameters, especially the SAEM algorithm \citep{delyon1999convergence, kuhn2005maximum}.
-A stepwise procedure combined to a BIC criterion is then used to select the best model among the collection of models with the group affiliation covariate on each parameter.
-A drawback of this approach is that a reference group has first to be stated, and then only differences with this reference group are considered.
-When there are more than two groups, this does not allow to select a model with no difference between two non reference groups.
+Statistical tests are classically used to identify significant influence of the group structure on a PK parameter.
+The group affiliation is included as a categorical covariate and its influence is studied with maximum likelihood tests \citep{samson2007saem, dubois2011model}.
+Because the likelihood of NLMEM is intractable, stochastic versions of the EM algorithm such as the SAEM algorithm \citep{delyon1999convergence, kuhn2005maximum}, are generally used to estimate the model parameters.
+A stepwise procedure, based on the Bayesian Information Criterion (BIC), can then be performed to select the best model among the collection of models with the group affiliation covariate on each parameter.
+Two main drawbacks of this approach are that a reference group has first to be stated, and then only differences with regard to this reference group are considered.
+In the presence of more than two groups, this does not allow to select a model with no difference between two ``non-reference'' groups.
 In order to study the differences between non reference groups, combination of the group covariates could be used, but their number increases rapidly with the number of groups.
-Indeed, the number of between group differences models is equal to $(B_{G})^{p}$ where $B_{G}$ is the Bell's number \citep{bell1934exponential} for $G$ groups and $p$ the number of studied parameters.
+Indeed, the number of between group differences models is equal to $(B_{G})^{p}$ where $B_{G}$ is Bell's number \citep{bell1934exponential} for $G$ groups and $p$ the number of studied parameters.
 Considering 5 groups and studying between group differences on 3 parameters leads to $52^{3}$ possible models.

-Nevertheless, the relevance of group differences between all the groups can be directly studied using a penalized joint modeling approach \citep{viallon2014robustness,gertheiss2010regularization,ollier2014joint}.
+Nevertheless, the relevance of group differences between all the groups can be directly studied using a penalized joint modeling approach \citep{viallon2014robustness,oelker2014regularization,ollier2015regression}.
 The same structural model is applied to each group with a structural sparsity-inducing penalty \citep{bach2011convex} that encourages parameters to be similar in each group.
-In this work, group parameters are estimated by maximizing the penalized likelihood with a fused lasso penalty.
-This penalty was originally designed to penalize differences of coefficients corresponding to successive features \citep{tibshirani2005sparsity} and has been generalized to account for features with a network structure \citep{hofling2010coordinate}.
+These penalties are named \textit{structured penalties} and well-known examples are the group lasso \citep{bach2011convex} and the fused lasso \citep{tibshirani2005sparsity}.
+In this work, we propose to estimate group parameters by maximizing the penalized likelihood with a fused lasso penalty.
+This penalty was originally designed to penalize differences of coefficients corresponding to successive features and has been generalized to account for features with a network structure \citep{hofling2010coordinate}.